Tullynamoltra: Geography

-Tullynamoltra is bounded on the north by Altinure townland, on the west by Altachullion Upper and Tullyloughfin townlands, on the south by Tullandreen townland and on the east by Drumbeagh townland.
-Its chief geographical features are the Owensallagh river (A source of the River Blackwater, County Cavan) and dug wells.
+Tullynamoltra is surrounded by townlands; on the north by Altinure, to the west by Altachullion Upper and Tullyloughfin, to the south by Tullandreen, and on the eastern side by Drumbeagh.
+Its chief geographical features are the Owensallagh River (A source of the River Blackwater, County Cavan) and dug wells.
 Tullynamoltra is traversed by minor public roads and rural lanes.
 The townland covers 93 statute acres.

 History

-In earlier times the townland was probably uninhabited as it consists mainly of bog and poor clay soils.
-It was not seized by the English during the Plantation of Ulster in 1610 or in the Cromwellian Settlement of the 1660s so some dispossessed Irish families moved there and began to clear and farm the land.
+In earlier times, the townland was probably uninhabited as it consists mainly of peat bogs and poor clay soils.
+It was not seized by the English during the Plantation of Ulster in 1610 nor in the Cromwellian Settlement of the 1660s.
+This prompted a few dispossessed Irish families to move to the area and begin clearing and farming the land.

-Maps of the townland drawn in 1813-1814 are in the National Archives of Ireland, Beresford Estate Maps, which depicts the townland as Tullinamortlough.
+Maps of the townland drawn from 1813-1814 are in the National Archives of Ireland, Beresford Estate Maps, which depicts the townland as Tullinamortlough.

 The Tithe Applotment Books for 1827 list six tithepayers in the townland.

 The Ordnance Survey Name Books for 1836 give the following description of the townland-The soil is light...There is a trigonometrical station near the centre of the townland, 514 feet above the level of the sea.

 In 1841 the population of the townland was 43, being 22 males and 21 females.
 There were six houses in the townland, all were inhabited.

 In 1851 the population of the townland was 43, being 24 males and 19 females.
 There were six houses in the townland, all inhabited.

 Griffith's Valuation of 1857 lists three landholders in the townland.

 In 1861 the population of the townland was 35, being 19 males and 16 females.
 There were seven houses in the townland and all were inhabited.